-How and why do everyday Americans get involved in public life?
+- How and why do everyday Americans get involved in public life?
 Whose voices are heard – and whose are not?
 Why does political engagement matter?
-I examine these questions by looking at topical reform movements (e.g., for gun violence prevention); at pivotal social groups (e.g., women); and at key support structures (e.g., policy-minded donors).
+I examine these questions by looking at reform movements (e.g., for gun violence prevention); at social groups (e.g., women); and at support structures (e.g., policy-minded donors).
+My CV is here.

 I teach American politics courses at Duke in the fall semester and run the Duke in DC “semester away” program for undergraduates in the spring.
 My courses cover the politics of the policymaking process; democratic participation and inequality; philanthropy and public policy; and practical applications of policy theories.
-My courses typically ask students to produce research for a “real world” organization.
+I typically ask students to produce research for a “real world” client.
 I also advise student theses at the undergraduate, master’s, and doctoral levels.
+I’m the grateful recipient of the Sanford School’s 2021 award for undergraduate teaching.
 I’m their teacher, but more so, they are mine.

-Academics are privileged in so many ways, and with that privilege comes the responsibility to engage with policymakers, journalists, civic groups, and private citizens.
-Toward that end, Kristin Goss regularly gives public talks, speaks with the media, leads civic projects in her community, brings practitioners into her classroom, and supports student work on “real world” dilemmas.
-Professor Goss is an active member of the Scholars Strategy Network and the League of Women Voters.
+With privilege comes responsibility: to engage with policymakers, journalists, civic groups, and private citizens.
+(Some thoughts on our role.)
+I am honored to give public talks, assist journalists, contribute to my community, bring practitioners into my classroom, and support student work on “real world” dilemmas.
+I’m an active member of the Scholars Strategy Network, the American Political Science Association, and the League of Women Voters.